carpentries-incubator/singularity-introduction/_episodes/03-singularity-shell.md

 We saw earlier that we can use the `singularity inspect` command to see the run script that a container is configured to run by default.
 What if we want to run a different command within a container?

 If we know the path of an executable that we want to run within a container, we can use the `singularity exec` command.
-For example, using the `hello-world.sif` container that we've already pulled from Singularity Hub, we can run the following within the `test` directory where the `lolcow_latest.sif` file is located:
+For example, using the `lolcow_latest.sif` container that we've already pulled from Singularity Hub, we can run the following within the `test` directory where the `lolcow_latest.sif` file is located:

 ~~~
 $ singularity exec lolcow_latest.sif echo Hello World!